abeeds/instagram-clone/README.md

 # Instagram Clone

-The goal of this project is to learn React while recreating Instagram
+The goal of this project is to learn React & Typescript while recreating Instagram

+All icons used in this project are from Google fonts.